gbv/beaconspec/appendices.md

      <a href="http://example.org">example</a>

-The qualifier, however, may be the empty string.
+The annotation, however, may be the empty string.
 The meta field `name` may be used alternatively as textual content.
-The relation type may also be used to automatically create an appropriate link label, such as "same entity" for relation type `http://www.w3.org/2002/07/owl#sameAs` or "more information about this" for relation type `http://xmlns.com/foaf/0.1/isPrimaryTopicOf`.
+The relation type may also be used to automatically create an appropriate link label, such as "same entity" for relation type `http://www.w3.org/2002/07/owl#sameAs` or "more information about this" for relation type `foaf:isPrimaryTopicOf`.

-# RELAX NG Schema for BEACON XML
+# RELAX NG Schema for Beacon XML

-Below is a schema of [BEACON XML files](#beacon-xml-files) in RELAX NG Compact syntax [](#RELAX-NGC).
+Below is a schema of [Beacon XML format](#beacon-xml-format) in RELAX NG Compact syntax [](#RELAX-NGC).
 The schema is non-normative and given for reference only.